OpenLiberty/sample-langchain4j/tools/README.md

 ## Try out the application

-If you are currently using one of the following model providers: GitHub, Ollama or MistralAI, you may proceed

 - Navigate to http://localhost:9080/toolChat.html
 - At the prompt, try the following message examples:
   - ```
     What are some current problems users have with LangChain4J?
     ```
   - ```
-    What are some current problems users have when using Hugging Face?
+    What are some current problems users have when using Ollama Face?
     ```

 ## Running the tests